NoriSte/ui-testing-best-practices/sections/real-life-examples/test-front-end-with-integration-back-end-with-e2e.md

-# Test the front-end with the integration tests, the back-end with the E2E ones
+# Real life example: *Test the front-end with the integration tests, the back-end with the E2E ones* - in reference to  [Component vs Integration vs E2e Testing](./sections/testing-strategy/component-vs-integration-vs-e2e-testing.md):

 <br/><br/>